 Cons: Interface is technical and not user-friendly.

-Automatio is a more advanced scraper tool (currently in beta) with features such as data input, clicking, reCAPTCHA solving, and website screenshots.
+Automatio is a more advanced scraper tool with features such as data input, clicking, reCAPTCHA solving, and website screenshots.

 Automatio has a friendly interface to track in-progress jobs and your custom scraper models.
 The tool also makes it easy to create deep scraper models and captures data in multiple formats.